After fifty years of SETI, scientists are still discussing the Drake Equation, and asking "Where are they?"

 So, perhaps scientists (e.g., the IAA SETI Post-Detection Taskgroup) and government officials of one or more nations would consider another approach.

-However unlikely it is that such efforts would succeed, both are simple, cheap, and could be done now.
+However unlikely (not!) it might seem that such efforts would succeed, both (open and covert) are simple, cheap, and could be done now.
 Of course the consequences for humankind, if successful, would be enormous.

 For the scientists and others discussing Global Warming, the continued destruction of our living planet, the dangers of nuclear weapons, genetic engineering, nanotechnology, and artificial intelligence--for those who wonder if our civilization will survive the coming years and decades--the answer should be obvious: Would any rational civilization ignore the possibility, however slight, of learning about life in the Universe, and the experiences of other rapidly evolving technological civilizations?